lau/calendar/README.md

         lib/tzdata/release_reader.ex:13: Tzdata.ReleaseReader.simple_lookup/1
 ```

-Solution: add :tzdata to the application list in the mix.exs file of your
+Solution: add :calendar to the application list in the mix.exs file of your
 project.
 Refer to the "Getting started" section of this readme.

 ## License